sargis-work/paystack-ios/GUIDE.md

 When you're using your test publishable key, our libraries give you the ability to test your payment flow without having to charge real credit cards.

-If you're building your own form or using PSTCKPaymentCardTextField, using the card number 4123450131001381 with CVC 883 (along with any future expiration date) will accomplish the same effect.
+If you're building your own form or using `PSTCKPaymentCardTextField`, using the card number `4123450131001381` with CVC `883` (along with any future expiration date) will accomplish the same effect.

 At some point in the flow of your app, you'll want to obtain payment details from the user.
-There are three ways to do this.
+There are two ways to do this.
 You can (in increasing order of complexity):

-- Use our pre-built form component, PSTCKPaymentCardTextField, to collect new credit card details
+- Use our pre-built form component, `PSTCKPaymentCardTextField`, to collect new credit card details
 - Build your own credit card form from scratch

 #### Using PSTCKPaymentCardTextField

-To use our pre-built form component, we'll create a view controller called PaymentViewController and add a PSTCKPaymentCardTextField property to the view controller.
+To use our pre-built form component, we'll create a view controller called `PaymentViewController` and add a `PSTCKPaymentCardTextField` property to the view controller.

 ```Swift
 // PaymentViewController.swift